Negative SEO (aka “Google Bowling”) was once a huge threat to websites and webmasters.

 - Copying content from your site and posting it all over the web

 - Creating social profiles and review sites that speak negatively of your business

 - Backlinking with irrelevant links like Viagra or online poker

 Forums are one of the most notorious places where negative SEO exists.
-There are also SEO agencies that employ these tactics by spamming bad links in comments.
+There are also SEO agencies that employ these negative SEO tactics by inserting spammy links in comments.

 Small businesses and new websites looking to build a following are most at risk.
+It’s one of the reasons that startup SEO & digital marketing can be so difficult.
 Small niches can be incredibly competitive, and black hat webmasters won’t think twice about using a negative SEO attack to nuke the competition.

 The typical story for a small business is this.

 - Business A is new and looking to establish itself in a niche